Some of the most valuable objects I own are worth pennies.

 I keep these items as a reminder of the cost of war.
 I keep them as a reminder to make myself better, to find ways to bring more of my brothers home alive, no matter the wounds they may carry.

-Andrew D. Fisher is a 2020 graduate from Texas A&M College of Medicine after serving many years as a physician assistant with the U.S. Army.
+Andrew is a 2020 graduate from Texas A&M College of Medicine after serving many years as a physician assistant with the U.S. Army.
 He is currently completing a general surgery internship.
 He is the co-creator of the Ranger O LOw (ROLO) titer whole blood program that is now utilized throughout the Department of Defense.
 He is a member of the Committee on Tactical Combat Casualty Care and Stop the Bleed Education Consortium.
 Additionally, he is the assistant director for the Resuscitation Adjuncts: Prehospital Transfusion & REBOA course and on the Board of Directors for Global Response Management.